arl/statsviz/README.md

 }()
 ```

-Then open your browser at http://localhost:6060/debug/statsviz/.
+Then open your browser and visit http://localhost:6060/debug/statsviz/.

 ## How does that work?

-Statsviz serves 2 HTTP endpoints:
+Statsviz serves 2 HTTP handlers:

- - The first one (`/debug/statsviz`) serves a web page with Statsviz
-user interface, showing initially empty plots.

- - The second HTTP handler (`/debug/statsviz/ws`) listens for a WebSocket
-connection that will be initiated by Statsviz web page as soon as it's loaded in
-your browser.
+ - The _Index_ handler serves Statsviz user interface at `/debug/statsviz` and allows you to visualize runtime metrics on your browser.

+ - The _Ws_ handker establishes a WebSocket connection allowing the connected browser to receive metrics updates from the server.

-That's it, now your application sends all [runtime/metrics](https://pkg.go.dev/runtime/metrics)
-data points to the web page, once per second.
+That's it, now your application sends its [runtime/metrics](https://pkg.go.dev/runtime/metrics) data points, to the web page, once per second.

 Data points are stored in-browser in a circular buffer which keep tracks of a
 predefined number of datapoints.